itty11/itty11/README.md

 ---

-### 🌟 "Building intelligent systems that think, learn, and inspire innovation."
+### 🌟 *“Building intelligent systems that learn, adapt, and create meaningful impact.”*